-• \$200 per student but please verify cost with Mua contacts before traveling.
+• \$100 per student but may double check with Mua contacts before traveling

 COMMUNICATION:

 CELL PHONE USE

 There are more than 1.4 million cellular phone users in the country.
 The service is widespread, efficient, and fairly affordable.
 The two main suppliers are Airtell and TMN.
 There is coverage around and between the main cities: Lilongwe, Blantyre, Zomba and Mzuzu, but coverage may be sparse in other parts of the country.